janboddez/share-on-mastodon/readme.txt

 More detailed instructions can be found on [this plugin's web page](https://jan.boddez.net/wordpress/share-on-mastodon).

 == Changelog ==
+= 0.18.0 =
+Improve compatibility with Syndication Links.

 = 0.17.4 =
 Also allow pages.